Rotifer/duckdb_epl/README.md

-# duckdb_epl
+# English Premier League data analysis in DuckDB

-English Premier League data analysis in DuckDB
+Repo for my blog on football data analysis using DuckDB